-Retirement is a great time to get rid of excess possessions that you no longer need.
-No, more commuting to work, hauling kids around in an SUV, or extra bedrooms makes retirement a perfect time to downsize.
+Downsizing is a great time to get rid of excess possessions that you no longer need.
+And, retirement is the best time to downsize.
+With no more commuting to work, hauling kids around in an SUV, or extra bedrooms downsizing makes sense now that you are retired.
 Active adults who swap the mansion for the single-story home benefit from having less to maintain and more time to do as they please.
 Yet, many retirees are not sure what they really need to take into retirement with them.
 Here are a few tips that may help you decide what you truly need and what you can live without.

 Done right, downsizing can still be a good idea.
-You might not only walk away with more money, but also simplify your life and reduce your home maintenance and utility costs for years to come.
+You might not walk away with more money.
+But, you’ll simplify your life, reduce your home maintenance and utility costs for years to come.
 To reach that happy outcome, you need to steer around the unexpected pitfalls that make downsizing so dicey.